On exact solutions for quantum particles with spin S= 0, 1/2, 1 and de Sitter event horizon: On transparency of the de Sitter horizon

-As readily verified, that potential (\ref{6.1b}) creates an effective repulsive force $ - d U / dr^{*} $ at every spatial point $( r \le 1 ; r^{*} \in [ 0, +\infty ])$ of the de Sitter space-time.
-On other words, the center $r = 0$ effectively repulses the~scalar particle everywhere and no barrier appears between the~center and event horizon region $r \sim \rho$:
+As readily verified, the potential (\ref{6.1b}) corresponds to an effective repulsive force $ - d U / dr^{*} $ at every spatial point $( r \le 1 ; r^{*} \in [ 0, +\infty ])$ of the de Sitter space-time.
+In other words, the center $r = 0$ is effectively repulsive for a scalar particle everywhere and no barrier appears between the~center and event horizon $r \sim \rho$